 Somerset Council came into being in April 2023 following local government reorganisation.
-The NDA commits to working with the new Council to understand economic opportunities, challenges and priorities.
+The Council is working to deliver on Government expectations for a new Somerset economic strategy by Autumn 2024, which is expected to include opportunities identified around visitor economy resilience, low carbon energy and levelling-up/inclusive growth.
+The NDA commits to working with the new Council to understand economic opportunities, challenges and priorities in the area.